sultim-t/RayTracedGL1/README.md

 # RTGL1

-RTGL1 is a library that aims to simplify the process of porting 3D applications to *real-time path tracing*, via hardware accelerated ray tracing, denoising algorithms (A-SVGF) and advanced sampling algorithms (ReSTIR, ReSTIR GI) to improve the image quality by aggressively reusing spatio-temporal data.
+RTGL1 is a library that aims to simplify the process of porting 3D applications to *real-time path tracing*, via hardware accelerated ray tracing, denoising algorithms (A-SVGF) and sampling algorithms (ReSTIR, ReSTIR GI) to improve the image quality by reusing spatio-temporal data.

-## RUG1 (development)

-RUG1 (stands for **R**ay-traced **U**pdated **G**raphics Library **1**) is the next generation of RTGL1.

-Goals:
-* overriding not just textures, but 3D models with animations
-* thinner interface
-* internal restructuring

 ## Build
 1. Requirements: